bp0lr/altdns/README.md

 Altdns works best with large datasets.
 Having an initial dataset of 200 or more subdomains should churn out some valid subdomains via the alterations generated.

-Further information on attack methodology and this tool release can be found here: https://docs.google.com/presentation/d/1PCnjzCeklOeGMoWiE2IUzlRGOBxNp8K5hLQuvBNzrFY/

 # Installation

-`pip install py-altdns`
+`pip install -r requirements.txt`

 # Usage

-`# altdns -i subdomains.txt -o data_output -w words.txt -r -s results_output.txt`
+`# ./altdns.py -i subdomains.txt -o data_output -w words.txt -r -s results_output.txt`

 - `subdomains.txt` contains the known subdomains for an organization
 - `data_output` is a file that will contain the _massive_ list of altered and permuted subdomains